open-rmf/rmf_reservation/readme.md

         - Cost: My own cost function
 ```

 The requests can come in asynchronously.
-We can solve both optimally and suboptimally depoending on the complexity of the problem.
+We can solve both optimally and sub-optimally depending on the complexity of the problem.

-A variety of algorithms have been implmented in this library including SAT based algorithms and greedy algorithms.
+A variety of algorithms have been implemented in this library including SAT based algorithms and greedy algorithms.

 For more details take a look at the tutorial: